 - Kind-of-optional, a guide scope and camera

-- A computer and necessary cabling – for kind-of-optional guiding
+- A computer and necessary cabling – for kind-of-optional guiding, image acquisition and processing

 - Filters to match your location.
 Unfortunately, if you live in a light polluted area, these aren’t optional.

-As an example, a William Optics Z73 ($618) on a Celestron Advance VX mount ($700) is capable of producing stunning images with an APS-C sized DSLR.
-So for about $1500, including the used camera, you’ll have a setup that will grow with you for some time, instead of a mid-tier mount with nothing mounted to take pictures.
+As an example, a Meade 6000 80mm premium APO refractor on a Meade LX85 mount bundle ($1500) is capable of producing stunning images with an APS-C sized DSLR.
+So for about $1800, including a good used camera, you’ll have a setup that will grow with you for some time, instead of a mid-tier mount with nothing mounted to take pictures.

 There are two things to stay away from if you’re just beginning deep sky imaging – heavy equipment and/or a scope with a long focal length!
 Light-weight apochromatic refractors with a short focal length are the most forgiving thing to start with if you can afford it.
 However, If you’re on a super tight budget, but willing to learn more about mirror alignment than you ever wanted to know, I wouldn’t count out an F/4 or F/5 reflector.